lungerbo/dse511_project/README.md

 ## Data
 The dataset includes:
-- Historical team statistics from 2021-2023 NFL seasons.
+- Historical team statistics from 2021-2023 NFL seasons
-- Preseason win total betting lines.

 ## Approach
 1. Use **R** to scrape NFL statistics and betting data from web sources.